 The graph below has two types of edges between persons: phone_call and text.
 For Bobby, the "outdegree_by_edgetype" option records how many phone calls Bobby made (1) and how many text messages Bobby sent (2).
 This information can be retrieved using the built-in vertex function outdegree().
 To get the outdegree of a specific edge type, provide the edgetype name as a string parameter.
 To get the total outdegree, omit the parameter.

 The CREATE EDGE statement defines a new global edge type.
 There are two forms of the CREATE EDGE statement, one for directed edges and one for undirected edges.
 Each edge type must specify that it connects FROM one vertex type TO another vertex type.
-Additional attributes may be added.
+Additional pairs of FROM,To vertex types may be added.
+Then additional attributes may be added.
 Each attribute follows the same requirements as described in the Attribute List subsection for the "CREATE VERTEX" section.

 Note that edges do not have a PRIMARY_ID field.
 Instead, each edge is uniquely identified by a FROM vertex, a TO vertex, and optionally other attributes.
 The edge type may also be a distinguishing characteristic.
 For example, as shown in Figure 2 above, there are two types of edges between User and Book.
 Therefore, both types would have attribute lists which begin